mdn/content/files/en-us/web/api/local_font_access_api/index.md

 {{SeeCompatTable}}{{DefaultAPISidebar("Local Font Access API")}}

-The **Local Font Access API** provides a mechanism to access the user's locally installed font data — both higher-level details such as names, styles, and families and the raw bytes of the underlying font files.
+The **Local Font Access API** provides a mechanism to access the user's locally installed font data — this includes higher-level details such as names, styles, and families, as well as the raw bytes of the underlying font files.

 ## Concepts and usage